lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 force searching the whole key space.
 The generation of quality random numbers is difficult, and {{?RFC4086}} offers important guidance in this area.

 ML-KEM key generation as standardized in {{FIPS203}} has specific requirements around randomness generation, described in section 3.3, 'Randomness generation'.

+Key formats have implications on KEM binding properties, initially formalized in {{CDM23}}.
 Per the analysis of the final {{FIPS203}} in {{KEMMY24}}, a compliant instantiation of ML-KEM is LEAK-BIND-K-PK-secure and LEAK-BIND-K-CT-secure when using the expanded key format, but not MAL-BIND-K-PK-secure nor MAL-BIND-K-CT-secure.
 This means that the computed shared secret binds to the encapsulation key used to compute it against a malicious adversary that has access to leaked, honestly-generated key material but is not capable of manufacturing maliciously generated keypairs.
 This binding to the encapsulation key broadly protects against re-encapsulation attacks but not completely.

 Using the 64-byte seed format provides a step up in binding security by mitigating an attack enabled by the hash of the public encapsulation key